Milwaukee metropolitan area: Unincorporated Communities and Census Designated Places

+Politics

+The city of Milwaukee is overwhelmingly Democratic, while suburban Milwaukee County was historically politically divided, but has shifted to the left in recent election cycles.
+The WOW counties have long been a Republican stronghold for decades, but they have been trending to the left in recent elections.
+Dodge County, Jefferson County, Walworth County, and Racine County, which are located on the outskirts of the metro lean Republican.

 Debate over metropolitan government

 Although each county and its various municipalities are self-governing, there is some cooperation in the metropolitan area.
 The Milwaukee Metropolitan Sewerage District (MMSD) is a state-chartered government agency which serves 28 municipalities in the five counties.

 At the same time, some in the area see the need for more consolidation in government services.
 The Kettl Commission and former Wisconsin Governor Scott McCallum have supported initiatives to do this.
 However, full consolidation has faced unsubstantiated criticism as a means of diluting minority voting power.